Wildwood Sisterhood

 The Wildwood Sisterhood is a modern expression of Mystery Schools.
 While our temple may be virtual, we will endeavor to foster Socratic conditions where lessons and longings are held in tandem as seeds, planting them within our inner-nature and allowing community and conversation to help them grow.

-The Hut, our on-line resource space, will offer monthly reflections guided by the wisdom of nature's seasonal expression; personal myth prompts that will help one develop their own sacred story; and rituals to honor the calendar of the Earth.
+The Hut, our on-line resource space, will offer monthly reflections and practices guided by the wisdom of nature's seasonal expression; personal myth prompts that will help one develop their own sacred story; and rituals and personal ceremonies to honor the calendar of the Earth.

 A bit more on Mystery Schools...